 In this tutorial, we will show you how to build a web scraping with Octoparse to collect job posting information on Indeed.

-By configuring the task in the app, you can easily scrape data from job information on indeed for purposes of data science, recruitment, etc..
-After done configuration, the entire scraping process is all automated without coding needed.
+We can scrape data such as data science, recruitment from job information on Indeed with Octoparse.
+After design the crawler, the entire scraping process is all automated without coding needed.

 Let's see how it's done!

-Before we start, we need to achieve the URL of the target result page by searching keywords "DevOps" and "Dallas-Fort Worth, TX".
+Before we start, we need to get the URL of the target result page by searching the keywords "DevOps" and "Dallas-Fort Worth, TX".

 Then we will get the URL where we need to scrape data:

-We will scrape job titles and description in this tutorial.
+We will scrape job titles and descriptions in this tutorial.

-Check out the main steps covered: [Download example task file ]
+Here are the main steps in this tutorial [Download task file here]

-1) "Go To Web Page" - to open the target website
+1) "Go To Web Page" - open the target website

-· Paste the URL we just got into "Extraction URL" box and save it to move on.
+- Paste the URL we just got into the "Website" box and save it to move on.

 We always suggest you turn on "Workflow" to get a better picture of what you are doing with the task.

-2) Create a pagination - to extract multiple web pages
+2) Create a pagination - extract multiple web pages

 XPath is a language that allows you to locate specific elements from a page precisely based on the tags and attributes.
 So before you get down to write your own XPath, you would need to inspect the HTML structure of the page firstly.